james-priest/100-days-log/docs/log6.md

 1. Initial offer made
 2. You accept
 3. Formal offer drawn up
-4. Background check - can consist of: local, state, federal, credit score, online activity, social media, judgements, liens, lawsuits, arrests, bankruptcies, etc.
+4. Background check - can consist of: local, state, federal, credit score, online activity, social media, judgements, liens, lawsuits, flatests, bankruptcies, etc.

 If you pass all this then you are officially **hired**!